serrasqueiro/pdixit/README.md

 Tbd.
 ~~~~

+## Creating _whash_ (word-hashing text-file)
+1. Either you use dictraw/strict-en.lst, created (by this script _start_ command), or you use what is already at _results_ folder.
+1. `cd src/sample/`
+1. `python pcreatewhash.py ../../results/strict-en.lst`
+   + output will be at: ../../results/whash-en.txt

 # Names sub-project

 We have included a couple of sub-modules that handle _baby names_, specifically to allow expanding a pass dictionary with short (simple) first names of persons.